Sholastix/testcoin/README.md

         3.1. npm install - needed modules installation;
         3.2. npm start - code start.

 ATTENTION!!!
-After first start of the server you need to commit string 14 in 'seeder.js' file and save the changes.
-Then comparison begins.
+After server's start you'll need to wait 1 minute.
+Then fetching and comparison begins (and repeats every 1 minute) and you'll see result in console output.